cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 6. If creating a new policy:
     1. Click **Create**.
     2. After naming the policy, click **Next**.
-    3. Under **Domains**, enter all the tenant domains.
-All users under these domains will be added to the policy.
+    3. Add users, groups, and domains as needed.
+To make the policy apply to all users, under **Domains**, enter all the tenant domains.
     4. (Optional) Under **Exclude these users, groups, and domains**, add **Users** and **Groups** to be exempted from this policy.
     5. Click **Next**.